Taiwan president says ties with China must be decided by will of the people | Politics

 Tsai said Taiwan's companies must look globally and diversify.
 "This is the correct path, rather than going back to the path of relying on China, especially as in China's unstable market there is unpredictable risk," she said.

+"We have always welcomed healthy, orderly interactions across the strait, but trade and economic exchanges cannot become a political tool."
 China has taken particular exception to current Vice President Lai Ching-te, the presidential candidate for Taiwan's ruling Democratic Party (DPP) and who is leading in opinion polls by varying margins, saying he is also a dangerous separatist.
-Both the DPP and Taiwan's largest opposition party the Kuomintang say only the island's people can decide their future.

-Tsai cannot stand again after two terms in office.
-She will step down in May when the next president is sworn in.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)